-Self-driving cars, in simple words “A computer-controlled car that drives itself”.
-It has a variety of sensors to perceive their surroundings ( like radar, lidar, sonar, GPS, odometry )and advanced control systems to interpret sensory information to identify appropriate navigation paths, as well as obstacles and relevant signage.
+What are self-driving cars?
+Well, in simple words we can say that they are “A computer-controlled car that drives itself”.
+These cars have a variety of sensors to perceive their surroundings ( like radar, lidar, sonar, GPS, odometry ) and advanced control systems to interpret sensory information to identify appropriate navigation paths, as well as obstacles and relevant signage.

 In just two months, however, the media’s outlook on autonomous cars completely changed.
 Many automakers had touted self-driving cars as actually the future due to their impeccable AI safety features.
 In March 2019, a self-driving car being tested by Uber collided with a pedestrian who happened to be crossing the road with her bicycle, instantly killing her.

 There was a backup driver in the vehicle for safety reasons, however, he was looking down moments before the disaster and couldn’t react fast enough to swerve the vehicle out of the way.
 Although from the dash-cam footage it was clear that the car couldn’t be blamed, Uber promptly suspended all testing and an investigation was launched by the American National Transportation Safety Board (NTSB).
-Later NTSB reported the car could not classify any object which was not near the footpath as a pedestrian.
+Later NTSB reported that the car could not classify any object which was not near the footpath as a pedestrian.
 In simpler terms, it just failed to realize that people sometimes ignore/bend the laws and jaywalk.
 Also noteworthy was the fact that the system’s emergency brakes were disabled, and it was the driver’s duty to take care of emergency braking.
-Disastrously the safety driver was streaming the voice on her phone on a fateful night.

 The crash was the first case of a fatality due to an accident involving a self-driving car.
 It might not have dented the image of self-driving cars all that much, but people surely did take notice.
 People who had been convinced that the system is fail-proof suddenly realized there might be cases where even the most ingeniously designed algorithms and sensors can fail.